chandana7d/language_modeling/readme.md

 ## Implementation

-The FVSBN can be implemented using neural networks, where each conditional probability is represented by a sigmoid unit.
-The network architecture is as follows:
+The FVSBN can be implemented using formulation of conditional probailbity

-1. Input layer: Represents the observed variables
-2. Hidden layers: Compute the conditional probabilities
-3. Output layer: Produces the final joint probability

 ## Training